opencog/atomspace/opencog/query/README.md

    `PatternMatchEngine::explore_neighborhood()` for details.

-8. When an unordered set is encountered in the search, each possible permuatation of that set forms a distinct grounding possibility.
+8. When an unordered set is encountered in the search, each possible permutation of that set forms a distinct grounding possibility.
-   Thus, the current permutation is pushed onto a stack; this is then popped, when all possible permuations have been considered.
+   Thus, the current permutation is pushed onto a stack; this is then popped, when all possible permutations have been considered.

 9. The `ChoiceLink` provides an explicit menu of terms to be grounded.
    Only one term in the menu needs to be grounded.
 Thus, each term